 Good apprenticeship providers will carefully vet every employer they work with.

-At the London Group, we check-in weekly with our learners and have regular contact with all of the employers we’re working with.
+At the LDN Apprenticeships, we check-in weekly with our learners and have regular contact with all of the employers we’re working with.
 Apprentices also have the tools to contact us at any time during the day or night with any issues they may have.

 What happens at the end of the apprenticeship?